 PLAY THE SUMMER GAME WITH AZERO!
 We'll have badges all summer long, so head over to play.aadl.org to get your clues and earn some points!
-Plus, there are three codes hidden in this newsletter, can you find them all?
+EDIT: An earlier version of this newsletter stated there were three Summer Game codes hidden in this newsletter.
+Unfortunately, the codes had to be edited out to be saved for the August newsletter instead, but this text at the end was not edited!
+We apologize for the confusion, and hope you'll join us in the August edition for the Summer Game codes, for real this time.
+Thank you!